seedcode/canvas-starter-kit/README.md

 The idea behind Canvas is that you have an existing Web App you'd like to bring into Salesforce, so presumably your app is currently already hosted.
 Salesforce does require **https** for your app to work in Canvas.
 You can get around this a little bit in development by making a browser exception to the PHP endpoint, but not with the OAuth callback endpoint.
 If you are starting from the very beginning, then [Heroku](https://www.heroku.com/) and [Appfog](https://www.ctl.io/appfog/) are excellent services for hosting your app, and Salesforce provides a [Heroku Quickstart](https://developer.salesforce.com/docs/atlas.en-us.salesforce1api.meta/salesforce1api/heroku_quick_start.htm) path for developers.

-The only server technology the kit requires is PHP.
+The only server technology this kit requires is PHP.
 Once your hosting is set up, deploy the whole kit, except for the packageComponents folder.
 You can now set up the components in your Salesforce Developer Org.

 ##### Adding the Package components
 You will need to do this in a Salesforce Development Org.
 Only Development orgs can create Canvas apps and Managed Packages.
 We recommend going ahead and setting up a [namespace prefix](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_namespace_prefix.htm) for your org now, if you don't already have one.
 You can't do Unmanaged Packages with Canvas, and you need the prefix for the managed one.